 Exchange Settlement Accounts (ESAs)

 Final settlement of payment system obligations (in Australian dollars) occurs across ESAs held at the Reserve Bank.
-ESAs, which are accessed via RITS, must be maintained in credit at all times, and the Reserve Bank pays interest (equivalent to the cash rate target less 0.25 per cent) on overnight balances kept in these accounts.
+ESAs, which are accessed via RITS, must be maintained in credit at all times, and the Reserve Bank pays ESA interest on overnight balances kept in these accounts.
 ESAs are mandatory for all Australian-licensed banks and for other ADIs with RTGS transactions that are 0.25 per cent or more of the total value of RTGS transactions; and for any licensed central counterparty (CCP) that the Reserve Bank deems to be systemically important.
 Other ADIs and CCPs, and licensed security settlement facilities, may also be eligible to apply for an ESA.
 Further information on ESA eligibility, management and use of an ESA (including where an ESA holder makes its RTGS transactions through an agent rather than directly across its own ESA) and the application process is provided in the Bank's Exchange Settlement Account Policy.
 An information paper on operational and legal arrangements is provided for the benefit of existing and prospective banks that are eligible for, and wish to avail themselves of, an agency arrangement for RTGS payments

 RITS facilitates liquidity management for banks by enabling them to exercise control over the settlement of payments.
 Banks may control the priority for settlement given to payments and manage access to liquidity by setting a sub-limit on their ESAs to quarantine funds for priority payments.
 Payments may be managed via RITS or via the RITS Automated Information Facility (AIF), which automates credit and liquidity messaging instructions between RITS and banks' internal payments systems via the SWIFT network.